Updated November 13, 2025

 Schedulista provides online appointment scheduling software for your business or organization to allow your clients to book with you 24/7.

-If you opt to take payments, all are processed and collected by Stripe and then transferred to the bank account you've set on your Stripe account.
+Payments are processed and the funds collected by Stripe and then transferred to the bank account you've set on your Stripe account.
 How often those funds are paid out depends on the country, as well as the industry, you are in.

 Note: Schedulista offers integration with Stripe services to take payment through the online scheduler.
-A Stripe account is a direct relationship between Stripe and your business separate from Schedulista.
+A Stripe account is a direct relationship between Stripe and your business that is separate from Schedulista.

 Payouts - positive and negative Stripe balances